NNPC, Chemical Society partner on condensate refineries – The Sun Nigeria

 “We will keep the flag flying and take the NNPC to the next level by delivering value to the Nigerian people.
 The NNPC Group is willing and ready to work with NSChE to ensure that the corporation remains a going concern.
 We look forward to every support that we can get from you,” the GMD stated.

-He assured that the NNPC would collaborate with the Society to build skilled workforce, for the corporation and the entire country through capacity building workshops and seminars.
+He gave assurance that the NNPC would collaborate with the Society to build skilled workforce for the corporation and the entire country through capacity building workshops and seminars.

-Earlier, the NSChE President, Engr.
-Anyaoku, congratulated Mallam Kyari on his appointment and assured him and his management of the Society’s support to confront the enormous challenges facing the Nigerian Oil and Gas Industry.
+Earlier, the NSChE President, Anyaoku congratulated Mallam Kyari on his appointment and assured him and his management of the Society’s support to confront the enormous challenges facing the Nigerian oil and gas Industry.

 Leave a Reply